bobbingwide/slog/README.md

 New plugin, available from oik-plugins and GitHub

 ## Changelog
+# 1.5.1
+* Changed: Support PHP 8.1 and PHP 8.2 #31
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 1.5.0
 * Changed: Add URL filtering logic
 * Changed: Remove out of date comment